-Lemons are superfoods: they are a digestive aid and a liver cleanser, and they contain many nutritional substances such as citric acid, calcium, magnesium, vitamin C, bioflavonoids, and pectin.
-All this goodness promotes immunity and fights infections.
-And the peel acts as a prebiotic!
+Lemons are superfoods: they are a digestive aid and a liver cleanser, and they contain many nutritious substances such as citric acid, calcium, magnesium, vitamin C, bioflavonoids, and pectin.
+All this goodness promotes immunity and fights infections and helps with allergies, and the peel acts as a prebiotic!

 These fast-fermenting veggies taste almost the same as regular carrots and celery.
 If ginger is added, it gives it a zesty note.
 But you can leave it out if you think your kids would prefer them plain.
 I love seeing little kids hold the little carrot coins in their hands.
 I also love to fill the celery with nut butter and raisins for a quick snack that even I enjoy.